 Parents need to know that My Neighbor Totoro is a fine pick for the entire family.
 Although there are slightly creepy "dust sprites" that appear in the house at first, they eventually disappear.
 Totoro himself might look and sound a bit odd, but he's quite sweet and gentle.
 The protagonist girls have an ill mother with an unnamed disease, but the moments in the hospital aren't sad or depressing.
 Some parents may not feel comfortable with the amount of freedom the girls (as is the case with children in all of Hayao Miyazaki's films) have to wander off alone, either around their neighborhood, the surrounding forest, or on a long walk to visit their mother.
 Overall, this is a family film in the truest sense -- it appeals to moviegoers young and old alike.

 What's the story?

-In 1958 Japan, 10-year-old Satsuki (voiced by Dakota Fanning for the English-dubbed version) and 4-year-old Mei (Elle Fanning) and their father (Tim Daly) move to the countryside where their mother is hospitalized with a long-term illness.
+In MY NEIGHBOR TOTORO, it's 1958 Japan, and 10-year-old Satsuki (voiced by Dakota Fanning for the English-dubbed version), 4-year-old Mei (Elle Fanning), and their father (Tim Daly) move to the countryside where their mother is hospitalized with a long-term illness.
 As they get settled into their new home, the girls discover there are magical creatures, like dust sprites, that inhabit their house and neighborhood.
 One day, Mei sees two little rabbit-like creatures and follows them through their forest, where she meets a much larger version of the creature, whom she calls "Totoro."
 Eventually Satsuki also meets Totoro, who also introduces the girls to a magical soaring cat-bus.
 Totoro, who is "keeper of the forest," aids Satsuki and her father when Mei decides to walk to the hospital alone to present her mother with a fresh ear of corn.